 Facebook and Instagram are another problem for me--- And this quote sums up how I feel perfectly:

-"The reason we struggle with insecurity is because we compare
+"The reason we struggle with insecurity is because we compare our behind-the-scenes with everyone else's highlight reel." |

 Social media is a false window into people's lives.
 Honestly, how willing am I to post about the bad moments?
 Only the good, fun, exciting ones, right?
 It's fun to see updates, and I love seeing what people are up to, but I walk away sadder when I spend a lot of time on social media.